drmanhatin/drmanhatin.github.io/_posts/2022-2-2-expose-your-synapse-sql-views-as-api.md

-#  (Work In Progress) Exposing your Azure Synapse database views as a rest api
+#  (Work In Progress) Exposing your Azure Synapse database views as a rest api, source code to be added later
 For a customer I was tasked with figuring out an easy way of exposing some database views as an API.

 The solution I came up with consists of three components: